-Gifted students: You have just received the keys to our newest laboratories.
-Over the next three years, you will take part in discoveries en route to solving the challenges that face humanity.
+As gifted students, you have just been given the keys to our most innovative laboratories.
+Over the next three years, you will be part of discoveries that could change humanity.

 More about the program

-10th grade: The first year of research includes working on the personal research project with your mentor, along with scientific lectures, panels of experts, symposia, and social activities.
-A two-week summer camp at our youth village takes place at the end of the year, during which you will perform three mini-research projects in physics, chemistry, and biology, on a different topic than the one you chose for your personal project.
-The purpose is to emphasize development of team research skills and writing a report as a group.
+Tenth grade: Congratulations – your research project is on its way!
+During the first year of research, Alpha participants work on their project with a mentor and attend scientific lectures, expert panels, conferences, and a host of social activities.
+A two-week summer camp at our youth village takes place at the end of the year, during which students carry out three mini-research projects in physics, chemistry, and biology, each on different topics than the one chosen as their main research project.
+The exercise seeks to underscore the importance of developing team research skills and writing a report as a group.

-11th grade: During the second and final research year in the program, you will finalize the written paper on your project and present the project in a scientific convention held at the Davidson Institute on the Weizmann Institute campus, with the participation of scientists and educators.
-The research project will grant program participants five matriculation units.
+Eleventh grade: During the exciting second and final year of the program, participants continue with their discoveries and finalize the written paper on their projects.
+Once completed, the students present their projects at a scientific symposium held on the Davidson Institute on the Weizmann Institute's campus, which scientists and educators attend.
+The research project grants Alpha Program participants five matriculation points.

 Twelve-graders attend activities hosted by the Davidson Institute, after which they can join the Ascola Program at the Future Scientists Center.